apache/beam/website/www/site/content/en/documentation/io/io-standards.md

    </tr>
    <tr>
       <td>
-         <p>Indicate how timestamps for elements are assigned, this includes batch sources, to allow for future I/O which may provide more useful information that current_time()
+         <p>Indicate how timestamps for elements are assigned.
+This includes batch sources to allow for future I/Os which may provide more useful information than current_time().
          <p>Example:
       </td>
    </tr>